 Rant over.
 Let’s do the episode.

 He tells us the story of Moses fairly straightforwardly, first straight to camera and then over footage of goats, presumably in Europe.
 Nimoy’s voice is what sells this story so well, and the imagery of a Moses cosplayer and what looks like Gustave Doré illustrations of Exodus.
-Fair does; gotta love me some Doré.
+Gotta love me some Doré!

-More shots of the Monestary.
+More shots of the Monastery.
 Nimoy tells us that Emperor Justinian built the walls to ‘protect the monks from invading Turks and Muslims.’
 Hm.
-Justinian died shortly before birth of the Prophet Mohammed, so no, he wasn’t worried about Muslims, invading or otherwise.
-But whatever.
+Justinian died shortly before birth of the Prophet Mohammed, so no, he wasn’t worried about Muslims, invading or otherwise, but who needs history?
 We’re learning why a mountain isn’t the right mountain.

-There’s some very cool shots of the monestary, including the bone house where monkish bones are looked over by the skeleton of Saint Stefan, which has been left where the saint died.
-Which, if nothing else, is pretty friggin’ metal.
+There’s some very cool shots of the monastery, including the bone house where monkish bones are looked over by the skeleton of Saint Stefan, which has just been left sitting where the saint died — which, if nothing else, is pretty friggin’ metal.